For weeks the stray cat he was feeding in secret—his parents had seemed to

 Eric G. Wilson's books include Against Happiness: In Praise of Melancholy, Everyone Loves a Good Train Wreck: Why We Can't Look Away, How to Make a Soul: The Wisdom of John Keats, and My Business Is To Create: Blake's Infinite Writing.
 He teaches at Wake Forest University.

-Stay tuned for reviews, excerpts and event news
+Stay tuned for more advance praise, reviews, excerpts and event news

 Eric G. Wilson

 $14.00 paperback ISBN 9781944853365